CikeZZZ/AutoExtract/README.md

 > **A fully standalone intelligent archive extractor compiled with Nuitka — no Python required.**

 ---
+# 介绍 / Introduction
+>
+> AutoExtract is a fully independent, no-installation required, no-dependency-based intelligent decompression tool packaged by Nuitka.
+It does not require a Python environment, is ready to use out of the box, and comes with the 7-Zip engine and filetype dependencies.
+It can automatically identify the true compression format of unknown files (such as .zip, .7z, .rar), safely batch decompress, and intelligently clean up junk files.
+It supports multi-volume compressed packages, anti-compression bombs, disk space check, Windows right-click menu integration, and four language interfaces - Simplified Chinese, Traditional Chinese, English, and Japanese.
+It is specially designed for users who seek security, efficiency, and zero configuration.
+---

 ## ✨ 核心优势 / Key Advantages